Makena-Wambui/AirBnB_clone/web_static/README.md

 To refer to a CSS file within a HTML Document, use <link> in <head> plus rel and href attibutes.
 I used a relative url for images ie logo in the images folder.

+The section element is used to divide the content into logical sections or subsections

 The button HTML element is an interactive element that can be clicked by a user to perform an action, such as submitting a form or opening a dialog
 Example: <button type="button">Click Me!</button>